NLog/NLog.Extensions.Logging/src/NLog.Extensions.Hosting/README.md

  - .NET Standard 2.0 and 2.1
  - .NET 4.6.2 - 4.8

-Registration of NLog as logging provider:
+Register NLog as logging provider:

 ```csharp
 var hostBuilder = new HostBuilder().UseNLog();